championshuttler/easyFill/README.md

 Download this add-ons to skip this cumbersome process and jump onto the "put the link to use" part.

+Steps to install a local Add-On

+1. Download the zip file and extract the files.
+2. Now, go to the mozilla browser, write "about:debugging" in the URL space and hit enter.
+3. Click on Load Temporary Add On
+4. Navigate through your files to find the folder downloaded, double click on the .js file.

 Happy easyFill :)